SiddhantPanda/US-Airlines-Sentiment-Analysis-Dashboard/README.md

 1. First install all the pre-requisite libraries mentioned inside the requirements.txt file.

-2. Fire up your terminal and move into the project folder.
+2. Fire up your terminal OR your Anaconda Prompt and move into the project folder.

 3. Type : " streamlit run app.py " and your browser window pops up with the application.